d1360cl/shopify-hydrogen-sanity-integration/README.md

 This project now integrates **Shopify** with **Sanity CMS** to provide a headless commerce solution with flexible content management.

+### Integration

+- This Hydrogen Storefront loads 1 featured collection on index with product data being loaded from Shopify storefront API.
+- Also on the PDP loads product data from Sanity Studio synchronized with Shopify.
+To check this you can navigate to a product page or check the product route code.

 ### Features

 - **Product Data from Sanity**: Product information, descriptions, and content are fetched from Sanity CMS